Non-uniform discrete Fourier transform: NUDFT types

+Adjoint relationship

+In the operator-based convention in NUFFT, the Type I and Type II transforms are adjoint to each other in the sense of linear operators.
+Specifically, the NUFFT Type I transform is the Hermitian adjoint of the NUFFT Type II transform with respect to the standard inner products on the corresponding discrete spaces, up to scaling factors.

-A similar set of NUDFTs can be defined by substituting $-i$ for $+i$ in equation ((1)).
+A similar family of NUDFTs can be defined by substituting $-i$ for $+i$ in equation ((1)).

 Unlike in the uniform case, however, this substitution is unrelated to the inverse Fourier transform.

 The inversion of the NUDFT is a separate problem, discussed below.